Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Conclusions

 The solid theoretical foundation and promising numerical performance justify the continuation of the research of the presented framework.
 In the following, we mention some possible future research direction and limitations.
 We have shown that the injectivity of the solution map is crucial for the representation of $\id_\mathcal{M}$ and that, if absent, it can be recovered by augmenting the data.
 This observation motivates future investigation of complex manifolds arising from non-injective parameter-to-solution maps.

 Moreover, given the analytical complexity of the full stability theory, we have restricted our analysis to relatively simple contexts.
 An extension of the stability results to more general settings, such as linear multistep or Runge–Kutta schemes, and the definition of the relation autoencoder vs. stability appears particularly interesting.
-Finally, given the effectiveness of the method, it is interesting to apply it to realistic and engineering-relevant scenarios (see, e.g., \cite{Ballini2025}).
+Finally, given the effectiveness of the method, it is interesting to apply it to realistic and engineering-relevant scenarios (see, e.g., \cite{Ballini2025}) where it is possible to properly assess the effectiveness of the method in terms of computational cost and speedup.

 \paragraph{Declaration of competing interest} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.